 This selector is used in the homepage to select the reference genome and more generally in pages where you must select a reference object for instance:

-Note that your favourite organisms will always show up first in this selector.
+Note that the content of your favourite cart (if any) will always show up first in this selector.

 When the page opens, the selector is displayed like this (it may take some time to load):

 Note that the exact appearance of this selector may depend on the page.